gravitational/gravity/docs/5.x/opscenter.md

 #### Setting up OIDC

-After installation [OIDC provider](/cluster/#configuring-a-cluster) should be set up in order to login to the Ops Center.
+After installation [OIDC provider](/cluster/#configuring-a-cluster) should be set up in order to log into the Ops Center.

 #### Setting up TLS Key Pair

-After installation, a valid [TLS key pair](/cluster/#configuring-tls-key-pair) should be set up in order to login to the Ops Center.
+After installation, a valid [TLS key pair](/cluster/#configuring-tls-key-pair) should be set up in order to log into the Ops Center.

-!!! tip "TLS Certificate":
 The Ops Center has to use a valid, not self-signed TLS certificate to function properly.

 #### Configuring endpoints